LORD-MicroStrain/mip_sdk/README.md

 In particular, if you limit the maximum number of packets processed per `update` call, the timestamp of some packets may be delayed.

 Because different applications may keep track of time differently (especially on embedded platforms), it is up to the user to provide the current time whenever data is received from the device.
-On a PC, this might come from the poxis `time()` function or from the
+On a PC, this might come from the posix `time()` function or from the
 `std::chrono` library.
-On ARM systems, it is often derived from the Systick timer.
+On ARM Cortex-M systems, it is often derived from the Systick timer.

+Typically timestamps and timeouts are specified in milliseconds, but this is not required.
+Any unit of time can be used as long as it is used consistently.
+It must be small enough to achieve the desired precision, but large enough to not overflow too often.
+Whole seconds may be too coarse (command timeouts may be longer than desired), but nanoseconds will overflow a `uint32_t` timestamp in just 4 seconds.

-By default, timestamps are `typedef`'d to `uint32_t` and are typically in milliseconds.
-The value is allowed to wrap around as long as the time between wraparounds is longer than twice the longest timeout needed.
-If higher precision is needed or wraparound can't be tolerated by your application, define it to `uint64_t` instead.
+By default, timestamps are `typedef`'d to `uint64_t` for use on a PC.
+This simplifies debugging because it will not overflow in this century, even if the unit is nanoseconds.
+Embedded systems may wish to use `uint32_t` instead to avoid 64-bit math.
+The value is allowed to wrap around (overflow), as long as the time taken to overflow exceeds twice the maximum command timeout used in the application.
+E.g. a `uint32_t` timestamp in milliseconds will overflow about every 50 days, and about once every 72 minutes if the units are microseconds.

 Timeouts for commands are broken down into two parts.
 * A "base reply timeout" applies to all commands.
 This is useful to compensate for communication latency, such as over a TCP socket.
 * "Additional time" which applies per command, because some commands may take longer to complete.

-Currently, only the C++ api offers a way to set the additional time parameter.
+Currently, only the C++ api offers a way to set the additional time parameter, and only when using the command `struct`s with `MipInterface::runCommand`.

-### C and C++ APIs

-The C++ API is implemented on top of the C API to provide additional features:
-* Object-oriented interfaces
-* Improved type safety and sanity checking
-* Better clarity / reduced verbosity (e.g. with `using namespace mscl`)

-The C++ API uses `TitleCase` for typenames and `camelCase` for functions and variables, while the C api uses `snake_case` naming for everything.
-This makes it easy to tell which is being used when looking at the examples.

-The C API can be accessed directly from C++ via the `mscl::C` namesace.